Mendocino County Today: Monday, Nov. 20, 2017

 RONALD VALENTINE JR., Ukiah.
 Disorderly conduct-alcohol, resisting.
 (Frequent flyer.)

-SONOMA COUNTY DID NOT CONSIDER USING MASS CELLPHONE ALERTS TO WARN OF FIRES, TOP EMERGENCY OFFICIAL SAYS
+SONOMA COUNTY DID NOT CONSIDER USING MASS CELLPHONE ALERTS TO WARN OF FIRES, Top Emergency Official Says

 Sonoma County’s top emergency services executive was convinced long before the fires that push messages to wireless users would be ineffective in a local disaster.
 So they were not considered for warnings last month.